Late third-quarter kick after Matt Shaffer's second fumble recovery supplies deciding points in 17-14 Midland Empire Conference football win

 Again, the Hornets' running game could not do anything against a Cameron defense which spent much of the night run-blitzing against passing-shy Chillicothe.
 Alperin's kick out of the hold of Jared Lauhoff following a good snap from center Caleb Stull bailed the offense out and restored the visitors to the lead.
 "Our defense got us the ball back there when we didn't have anything going offensively," Willard noted.
 "That gave us the chance to get back in front."

-Page 3 of 3 - Although it didn't seem likely at the time, those turned out to be the winning points.
+Although it didn't seem likely at the time, those turned out to be the winning points.

 Statistically, the most important numbers of the game likely was the 3-0 advantage in takeaways which favored Chillicothe.
 Through four games, the Hornets had 11 takeaways and only one giveaway, a huge aspect of their 3-1 start.